 Dare To Listen: Voting Rights In Texas

-TPR will air a “Dare to Listen” conversation live on Facebook at 7 p.m. about the recent bills in Texas and beyond that may restrict, rather than promote, access to voting.
+TPR held a special “Dare to Listen” live webinar discussion on Facebook on July 28, 2021 about proposed legislation in Texas that could restrict, rather than promote, access to voting.

 Guests: